SAP-samples/btp-task-center-integration/btp-inital-setup/config-lp-service.md

 ![open site manager](images/login_and_change_pw.png)

-Afterwards you should get access to the SAP Launchpad service **Site Manager**:
+Afterwards you should get access to the SAP Build Work Zone, standard edition **Site Manager**:

 ![open site manager](images/btp_lp_site_manager.png)

 ## Result

-With this we can now finish the last step, where we integrate the SAP Task Center applications, into a new Launchpad site.
+With this we can now finish the last step, where we integrate the SAP Task Center applications, into a new SAP Build Work Zone site.